GFA-DIU/OpenSource4Impact/docs/cost_estimates.md

 _TCO_ = _Build Phase Cost_ + 3 x _Yearly Run Phase Cost_

+From experience complex IT projects require substantial organizational commitment and active participation from the client throughout both phases, which goes well beyond the typical involvement needed in traditional infrastructure projects.
+As a consequence, a non-negligable portion of the TCO cannot be covered by external consultants and but only by the clients ressources.

 ## The main cost categories

 ### IT Infrastructure